(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Gift Card/Prepaid Card Scams

 A person might ask you to put money on a prepaid Visa card or gift card to another business to get you to pay for something.
-Then, they'll ask you to give them the number on the back of the card and PIN.
+Then, they'll ask you to give them the number on the back of the card and your PIN.
 If you get asked to do this, you're likely being scammed.

 Legitimate businesses and government agencies won't insist that you pay for goods or services with a prepaid or gift card.